PlanSys2/ros2_planning_system/plansys2_tests/test_2/README.md

 # Test 2

-Short lineal plan with 6 actions.
+Short lineal plan with 6 actions and sub-types

 ## PlanSys2